 The skin may become cracked

 The best thing to do is to identify the infection early and intervene.
 As mentioned earlier there are pharmaceutical creams and powders that can be used as well as natural ointments.
 The pharmaceutical products contain compounds that have been registered as a drug that is needed for a skin infection.
 Some athlete’s foot creams also include anti-inflammatory compounds.
+If you have to wear shoes everyday, replace them with the flip flops you get on Shoe Hero.

 The ingredients in natural remedies vary quite substantially, but many of the better ones use some essential oils and natural sources of anti-inflammatories and antioxidants.
 Top supplements also contain a natural compound called undecylenic acid.

 On top of using these products it is suggested to keep your feet clean and try to limit the wearing of closed shoes for long periods of time.
 Another important aspect is prevention.
 Experts suggest that wearing flip-flops or sandals in the public locker rooms and swimming pools can reduce fungal contact.
 It is also a good idea not to share towels.
-It might also help to have various pairs of shoes which you rotate between.
+It might also help to have various pairs of walking shoes with high arches which you rotate between.